dbcli/pgcli/docs/pages/full_screen_apps.rst

 The input and output objects are optional.
 However, the eventloop is always required.

-We'll come back at what the :class:`~prompt_toolkit.application.Application` instance is later.
+We'll come back to what the :class:`~prompt_toolkit.application.Application` instance is later.

 So, the only thing we actually need in order to run an application is the following: